kazimalizaidi/apple-vs-samsung-stock-analysis/README.md

 # 📌 Key Findings

-- Apple demonstrated stronger long-term stock price growth.
+- Apple and Samsung delivered nearly identical annualized growth (Apple CAGR: 14.48%, Samsung CAGR: 14.38%) — long-term growth alone doesn't meaningfully separate the two stocks.
-- Samsung experienced greater price volatility.
+- The real difference between the two is risk, not return.
+Samsung experienced greater price volatility and larger monthly swings than Apple.
-- Apple produced more consistent monthly returns.
+- Apple produced more consistent monthly returns and a smoother, steadier moving-average trend.
-- Samsung exhibited higher investment risk.
+- Samsung's Maximum Drawdown (-37.54%) was substantially deeper than Apple's (-26.83%), highlighting its greater downside risk.
-- CAGR analysis indicated stronger annualized growth for Apple.
+- Apple's Sharpe Ratio (0.19) edged out Samsung's (0.16), meaning Apple delivered a similar return per unit of risk taken - slightly more efficiently.
-- Maximum Drawdown analysis highlighted Samsung's larger downside risk.
+- A correlation of just 0.25 between Apple and Samsung monthly returns indicates the two stocks move largely independently, supporting a modest diversification benefit from holding both.
-- Statistical analysis provided additional evidence for comparing investment performance.
+- A t-test on average monthly returns produced a p-value of 0.90 - the difference in average returns between the two stocks is not statistically significant.
-- Diversification between both companies may help reduce portfolio risk.
+- Diversification between both companies may help reduce portfolio-level risk even though their long-term growth rates are similar.

 ---